ZachBeta/slopcore_yaj_rpg/web/open_world_prototype.md

 ### UI/UX Improvements
 1. Add in-game HUD showing player info
-2. Implement a simple chat system for players to communicate
+2. Complete chat system implementation
 3. Add minimap for navigation

 ## Running the Prototype
 The prototype can be accessed through the main menu by clicking the "Open World" button.
 To return to the main menu, use the "Back to Menu" button in the top-left corner of the screen.

+### Server Setup
+1. Navigate to the `web/server` directory
+2. Run `npm install` to install dependencies
+3. Start the server with `npm run dev` for development
+4. The server will run on port 3000 by default